PlayFab/gsdk/UnrealPlugin/README.md

 In the function make sure the return boolean value is checked.
 ![Playfab GSDK Health Check function](Documentation/BlueprintGSDKHealthCheckFunction.png)

-Dont forget to connect all the nodes to the Event Init node.
+Don't forget to connect all the nodes to the Event Init node.

 In the end add the "Ready for Players" to be able to react to the ready signal of Playfab.
 ![Playfab GSDK Full Graph](Documentation/BlueprintFullGraph.png)